-The Templates dialogue allows you to manage application templates defined in the system configuration:
+The Templates dialog allows you to manage application templates defined in the system configuration:

 - import a template from an XML file;